ArashAh/version_control_workshop/part-1.md

 13. **Edit on GitHub and pull changes:**

-    - On GitHub, edit README to add: "Input from remote repo to be pulled to local repo."
+    - On GitHub, edit `README.md` to add: "Input from remote repository to be pulled to local repository."
-    - Commit message: “Connecting from GitHub”
+    - Commit message: "Connecting from GitHub"
     - Pull the changes on the command line:
     ```bash
     git status